davidfung/glox/README.md

 In order to add a type to the chunk opcode structure, will need to create a type interface and use type constraint in other functions such as writeByte() and writeBytes(), because the parameters that they take can be an opCode or a data byte (uint8)

+## BINARY_OP macro in vm.c

+It is difficult to convert the BINARY_OP macro in vm.c to Go becuase the macro takes another macro and an operator as parameters.
+There is no way to pass an operator as a function argument in Go.

 ## End